 The project has also been able to display test applications that run on just 1,000 lines of code versus their mainstream versions that are bloated with millions of lines of code.
 This was possible thanks to the creation of a new programming language called Motoko and the release of a terminal-based SDK for developers.

-Currently the network is in its Mercury phase, and is poised to reach Genesis, which is the true beginning of the Internet Computer as envisioned by the team at Dfinity.
+With the May 7 Mercury Genesis launch the true beginning of the Internet Computer as envisioned by the team at Dfinity has been achieved.
 If they are correct, this Genesis will reboot the internet and restore the innovation that is needed to allow the internet to evolve.

 Featured Image via Shutterstock